A one-day immersive workshop on the history, food, tea, and manners of the English Afternoon Tea Party.

 Tea was first imported from China in the late 17th century.
-Today, we continue to quench our insatiable thirst for tea from foreign import, sourcing our English breakfasts, Earl Greys, and Orange Pekoes primarily from India, Sri Lanka and East Africa.
+Today, we continue to quench our insatiable thirst for tea from foreign imports, sourcing our English Breakfasts, Earl Greys, and Orange Pekoes primarily from India, Sri Lanka and East Africa.
 How, then, did this exotic beverage come to be so much a part of the English character?
 How did tea make its way from porcelain in the parlours of the rich into chipped builder’s mugs?

 Extras: In addition to everything covered in this one-day workshop, you will also receive a lifetime opportunity to ask Caroline any questions related to English afternoon tea via private email.